-A formal investigation (as opposed to information gathering to allow an assessment of the matter to be made) must not be undertaken at the school level without the Manager Professional Standards approval as authorised by the Executive Director.
+A formal investigation (as opposed to information gathering to allow an assessment of the matter to be made) must not be undertaken at the school level without the Executive Manager Professional Standards and Safeguarding Office approval as authorised by the Executive Director.

-Where a report of inappropriate behaviour is made against a staff member who is a cleric or member of a religious order, or who was a cleric or member of a religious order at the time of the alleged behaviour, the Principal will inform the Manager Professional Standards as soon as possible.
+Where a report of inappropriate behaviour is made against a staff member who is a cleric or member of a religious order, or who was a cleric or member of a religious order at the time of the alleged behaviour, the Principal will inform the Executive Manager Professional Standards and Safeguarding Office as soon as possible.

-The role of the Manager Professional Standards
+The role of the Executive Manager Professional Standards and Safeguarding Office

-On receipt of a Level 2 Intervention Request, the Manager Professional Standards will assess the matter and determine how it is to be progressed.
+On receipt of a Level 2 Intervention Request, the Executive Manager Professional Standards and Safeguarding Office (or delegate) will assess the matter and determine how it is to be progressed.

-The Manager Professional Standards will consider the details of the report and the rationale for the Level 2 Intervention Request and as necessary will seek clarification of any issues related to it by consulting with relevant persons such as the Principal, Director School Effectiveness or Student Protection Officer.
+The Executive Manager Professional Standards and Safeguarding Office (or delegate) will consider the details of the report and the rationale for the Level 2 Intervention Request and as necessary will seek clarification of any issues related to it by consulting with relevant persons such as the Principal, Director School Effectiveness or Student Protection Officer.

-The Manager Professional Standards will also consider any previous reports on file of inappropriate behaviour made against the staff member.
-The Manager Professional Standards will take immediate steps to ensure that a risk assessment is carried out to determine if the staff member subject to the allegations should continue to be allowed to work in the school.
-As a result of the risk assessment, the staff member may be stood down from his/her duties, or have his/her duties restricted.
+The Executive Manager Professional Standards and Safeguarding (or delegate) will also consider any previous reports on file of inappropriate behaviour made against the staff member.
+The Executive Manager Professional Standards and Safeguarding Office (or delegate) will take immediate steps to ensure that a risk assessment is carried out to determine if the staff member subject to the allegations should continue to be allowed to work in the school.
+As a result of the risk assessment, the staff member may be stood down from his/her duties or have his/her duties restricted.

-If the Manager Professional Standards forms the view that the matter should be handled as a Level 1 Intervention, the matter will be referred back to the Principal for school level management.
+If the Executive Manager Professional Standards and Safeguarding Office (or delegate) forms the view that the matter should be handled as a Level 1 Intervention, the matter will be referred back to the Principal for school level management.

-If the Manager Professional Standards forms the view that the matter involves an allegation or reasonable suspicion of sexual abuse or likely sexual abuse of a student, the Manager Professional Standards must immediately make a mandatory State Authority Report if the matter has not already been reported by the Principal.
+If the Executive Manager Professional Standards and Safeguarding Office (or delegate) forms the view that the matter involves an allegation or reasonable suspicion of sexual abuse or likely sexual abuse of a student, the Executive Manager Professional Standards and Safeguarding Office (or delegate) must immediately make a mandatory State Authority Report if the matter has not already been reported by the Principal.

-If the student has suffered significant harm or is at an unacceptable risk of harm, the Manager Professional Standards must also consider the appropriate response to be made under section 2.3 of this document which includes assessing the appropriateness of making a State Authority Report to the Queensland Police Service or the Department of Child Safety, Youth and Women if the matter has not already been reported by the Principal.
+If the student has suffered significant harm or is at an unacceptable risk of harm, the Executive Manager Professional Standards and Safeguarding Office (or delegate) must also consider the appropriate response to be made under section 2.3 of this document which includes assessing the appropriateness of making a State Authority Report to the Queensland Police Service or Child Safety Services if the matter has not already been reported by the Principal.

-The Manager Professional Standards will implement processes for risk management and support of the student and the staff member.
+The Executive Manager Professional Standards and Safeguarding Office will implement processes for risk management and support of the student and the staff member.

-Following confirmation from the Queensland Police Service that it is appropriate for Catholic

-Education Services to commence its Level 2 processes, the Manager Professional Standards (or delegate) will inform the parent or carer of the student towards whom the inappropriate behaviour is alleged to have occurred in writing, that an investigation into the matter has been authorised.
+Following confirmation from the Queensland Police Service that it is appropriate for Catholic Education Services to commence its Level 2 processes, the Executive Manager Professional Standards and Safeguarding Office (or delegate) will inform the parent or carer of the student towards whom the inappropriate behaviour is alleged to have occurred in writing, that an investigation into the matter has been authorised.